vishal7456/weatherly/README.md

 # Weather Dashboard

 A responsive weather dashboard web application built with React that provides real-time weather data and forecasts.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features